samdutton/multihouse/README.md

-# Get Lighthouse scores for multiple URLs
+# Multiple Lighthouse runs for multiple URLs

 This app takes URLs and optional metadata from [_input.csv_](src/input.csv) (one row per URL), runs one or more audits synchronously, and outputs median scores to [_output.csv_](src/output.csv).